Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/fgo/retrieving_installation_information.rst

 This guide will walk you through the process of accessing various details, including the name, serial number, power rating, safety instructions, and any additional remarks related to the installations and its maintenance.
-This tutorial aims to provide a comprehensive understanding of how to retrieve product information using the FGO webservice.
+This tutorial aims to provide a comprehensive understanding of how to retrieve product information using the FGO Plus webservice.
 It covers the following key topics:

 .. contents::
    :depth: 2